loopwerk/loopwerk.io/content/articles/2021-01-21-faq-getting-started.md

 ---

-In this article I'll go over a few questions I've received from my mentees and a few other people via Twitter, all centered around the idea of "how to get started."
+In this article I'll go over a few questions I've received from my mentees and a few other people via Twitter, all centered on the idea of "how to get started."

 # "How do I get started with iOS development?"
 Great news, there a ton of free resources on the internet for learning iOS development!
 From articles to free courses and books to videos, tutorials and references.
 No matter how you prefer to learn, there's free content out there for you.
 Here are some resources which I recommend: